izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/limit_order_manager/fetch_limit_order.rst

 fetch limit order
 ================================

-here, we provide a simple example to fetch limit orders of iZi swap from user's address
+here, we provide a simple example to fetch limit orders of iZiSwap from an user's address

 by calling **fetchLimitOrderOfAccount()**